Existence of Bayesian Equilibria in Incomplete Information Games without Common Priors: Introduction

 We study the existence of Bayesian equilibria through the existence of Nash equilibria in a surrogate game with complete information.
-We first characterize the set of Bayesian equilibria in this game as the intersection of the sets of Nash equilibria across a class of surrogate games indexed by product probability measures that dominate the belief profile of the players.
+We first characterize the set of Bayesian equilibria as the intersection of the sets of Nash equilibria across a class of surrogate games indexed by product probability measures that dominate the belief profile of the players.
 Our main result shows that a Bayesian equilibrium exists if and only if a Nash equilibrium of the surrogate game exists for some dominating product probability measure.
-The existence of a Nash equilibrium in the surrogate game can be studied in a standard manner because we can reformulate the game into a Bayesian game where the dominating product probability measure is simply the common prior of this game, thereby automatically satisfying the absolute continuity of information in \cite{Milgrom/Weber:85:MOR}.
+The existence of a Nash equilibrium in the surrogate game can be studied in a standard manner because we can reformulate the game as a Bayesian game where the dominating product probability measure is simply the common prior of this game, thereby automatically satisfying absolute continuity of information.
 Thus, our result provides a general approach to ensuring the existence of Bayesian equilibria in incomplete information games without a common prior.

 Our general framework offers broad applicability across various domains, notably including incomplete information games with action-discontinuous payoff functions.
 To illustrate the framework's usefulness, we present an example of incomplete information Cournot games adapted from \cite{Carbonell-Nicolau/McLean:18:MOR}.
-Our approach significantly extends the existing literature on these games in two key ways: we abandon the common prior assumption and incorporate a substantially richer type space that accommodates infinite belief hierarchies among players.
 Applying our results, we show that when the belief map profile satisfies absolute continuity of beliefs and the payoff function satisfies mild conditions, these games have Bayesian equilibria.

 This paper is organized as follows.
 Section \ref{sec2} introduces a general incomplete information game and the notion of absolute continuity of beliefs.
 Section \ref{sec3} establishes the characterization and existence results for Bayesian equilibria and presents applications.
 The appendices contain relegated proofs and auxiliary results.